sarv-projects/CLI-based-MTFS/README.md

-# Multi-threaded File Transfer System
+# Multi-Threaded File Transfer System

 A robust and secure command-line interface (CLI) application for transferring files between a client and a  server.
 Built with resilience in mind, it handles network interruptions gracefully and ensures data integrity through a custom protocol and strong encryption.

 ---